 The biggest problem that people have is that they expect their changes to work overnight.
-The changes that you made, while valuable, aren’t going to work in the blink of an eye.
+But, unfortunately, the changes that you made, while valuable, aren’t going to work in the blink of an eye.

-If you have done all that you are supposed to do, you must now sit back and wait.
-If your site was done properly, it will bring great results.
+If you have done all you are supposed to do, you must now sit back and wait.
+If you create your site with search engines in mind, it will bring outstanding results.

 The only problem is there is no way to tell when.
 Be patient!
 If it doesn’t happen quickly, don’t try to fix it.
-You just have to wait and eventually your hard work will pay off.
+You have to wait, and eventually, your hard work will pay off.

-Building a site that is optimized for the generation we live in is difficult.
-However, by following these 18 steps, you will well be on your way to a bigger and better SEO quality site.
+Building a fully optimized site for search engines and valuable for the reader can be time-consuming.
+However, by following these 19 steps, you will well be on your way to a bigger and better SEO quality site.
 Don’t leave out anything.
-From Meta descriptions to Title Tags; it’s all important.
+From Meta descriptions to Title Tags, it’s all-important.